UH-StudentServices/mece-php/README.md

+## Archived 21.2.2023 as deprecated & not being developed

 # MECE PHP Library
 Offers an PHP library for preparing an message for Message Center (MECE) maintained by Center for Information Technology (University of Helsinki).